An Information-Geometric Approach to Artificial Curiosity: Exploration on curved statistical manifolds

-is a hyperplane in the occupancy space that is curved when $\alpha\neq-1$.
-The optima are the solutions to an $\alpha$-divergence minimization problem constrained to such a hyperplane: \begin{restatable}{lemma}{optimadivergence} \end{restatable} where the hyperplane $\mathcal{H}_{\alpha,\beta}\coloneqq\mathcal{H}(c_{\alpha,\beta})$ depends on $\alpha$ and $\beta$.
-Because $\alpha$-divergences are geodetic, the optima can now be understood in terms of pure geometry with geodesics: \begin{restatable}{theorem}{optimaprojections} The optima $p_{\alpha,\beta}$ are $\alpha$-projections from the uniform occupancy $u$ onto isoreturn hyperplanes $\mathcal{H}_{\alpha,\beta}$. \end{restatable} The $\alpha$-projections are the points on the hyperplanes where $(-\alpha)$-geodesics, connecting the uniform occupancy and the points, are orthogonal to $\alpha$-geodesics on the hyperplanes (see Figure \ref{figure}).
-Finding these points is equivalent to a generalized maximum entropy problem \cite{morales2021generalization} for which the solutions are curved exponential families:
+\end{restatable} where the hyperplane $\mathcal{H}_{\alpha,\beta}\coloneqq\mathcal{H}(c_{\alpha,\beta})$ depends on $\alpha$ and $\beta$.
+The optima can now be understood in terms of pure geometry via geodesics: \begin{restatable}{proposition}{optimaprojections} If $P_\Pi$ is convex, the optima $p_{\alpha,\beta}$ are $\alpha$-projections from the uniform occupancy $u$ onto isoreturn hyperplanes $\mathcal{H}_{\alpha,\beta}$. \end{restatable} The $\alpha$-projections are the points on the hyperplanes where $(-\alpha)$-geodesics, connecting the uniform occupancy and the points, are orthogonal to $\alpha$-geodesics on the hyperplanes (see Figure~\ref{figure}).
+Finding these points is equivalent to a generalized maximum entropy problem \citep{morales2021generalization} for which the solutions are curved exponential families: \begin{restatable}{lemma}{optimaform} If $\mathcal{P}_\Pi=\mathcal{P}$,